Game Setup Options

 Planets.nu differs in many ways from the original THOST version that was written in the 90s.
-Joshua has tried to keep the changes utilitarian and cosmetic in the Classic format.
-It's rare that anything major, or anything that would impact game balance, has been changed.
+Joshua has tried to keep the changes utilitarian and cosmetic in the VGA Planets format.
+In Classic games, it is rare that anything major, or anything that would impact game balance, has been changed.

 Early in Nu, however, variants were introduced.
 The first and still the most flexible venue that was created was the Campaign setting, which permits players to customize their race abilities within certain very strict limits.
 Since then, other variations have been created, and now that some custom (player-created) games can become public, these options can be put together in a wide variety of new and interesting ways.

 Here's a list of the basic styles of game that are regularly offered:

 Blitz - This type of game has very few parameters that may be set.
 For information on creating this type of game, please look

 Classic - As close to the original VGA-Planets game from

 Tim Wisseman as we can make it.
 This type of game uses the

 Priority Build Queue system.
 The known differences between the latest version of THOST and a Classic game at Planets.nu are described

 here.
 It should be noted that, even with the numerous changes between THOST and Classic Planets.nu, numerous easily fixed bugs and logical inconsistencies have been left in.

 Standard - This version of Planets is the default for most games, including system-generated, Championship, and long-format League.
 On January 1st 2021, Standard games are receiving some major changes, most notably the implementation of the new